-Each year the Grants Committee of the East Asia Center allocates money to be used to defray the cost of travel to East Asia by University faculty members and students.
-These funds may be used to cover all or part of a round-trip airfare between Charlottesville and East Asia.
-Travel within an East Asian country will not be covered by a Weedon travel grant.
+Each year the Grants Committee of the East Asia Center allocates money to be used to defray the cost of travel to Southeast Asia by University faculty members and students.
+These funds may be used to cover all or part of a round-trip airfare between Charlottesville and East Asia, as well as program fees, reasonable accommodations, and research related transportation in a specific country.

 - The Ellen Bayard Weedon travel grant is available to any University of Virginia faculty member or student who intends to spend at least two weeks in East Asia pursuing study or research.

 - Recipients must agree to be in residence at the University during the subsequent academic year.